Dayan (witch): Folklore

-Folklore suggests that a woman treated badly by her family or who died in childbirth as a result of family neglect returns as a daayan, haunting the family and drinking the blood of male family members.
+Folklore suggests that a woman who suffered immense cruelty, often in the form of sexual violence and brutal murder returns as a daayan, haunting the family and drinking the blood of male family members.
 Beginning with the youngest male in the family, draining his blood changes him into an old man before she progresses to the other men.

 A daayan is also said to target young families, young women and other family surrogates.
 Assuming the form of a young, attractive female, she hunts for young men on roads and seduces lone travellers into accompanying her.
 Imprisoning a man, she feeds on his age and blood.
 One legend says that a daayan will hold a young man captive until he is old, using him sexually until he dies and joins the spirit world.
 Another says that a young man seduced by the daayan who eats her food returns at dawn to the village as an old man.

 Some women are believed to be daayans, and (along with young children) are sometimes tortured and killed in rural areas.
 Witchcraft is a major social problem in Jharkhand (a state in India that ranks 24th out of 29th in literacy), a large number of women are accused as witches and are killed.
 The state is known for an indigenous religion called Sarna.
 Similar to the puritan society of the 17th century, women here are not treated as equal to men.
 Hence single women, especially widows, are easy targets of witchcraft accusations.

-Daayans worship evil, " black magic spirits".
-Many believe they are the handmaidens of these goddesses, and are known as yoginis in local lore.
-The word daayan is used in many Bollywood films, short films, Indian and Pakistani TV serials as well as in social media as a female, who does things that are not for the good cause or promote evil in society.
+Daayans worship evil, "black magic spirits".
+Many believe they are the handmaidens of goddesses, and are known as yoginis in local lore.
+The word daayan is used in many Hindi films, short films, Indian and Pakistani TV serials as well as in social media as a female, who does things that are not for the good cause or promote evil in society.

 Differences between dayaans and churels

 Daayan is sometimes used interchangeably with the term churel (चुड़ैल cuṛail), although conceptual and cultural differences exist between them.
 A churel is a vengeful ghost that arise from the death of a woman during pregnancy or childbirth, with preternatural powers similar to a witch.
+Whereas a Daayan is a vengeful, maleovalent, Black-magic performing ghost of a woman who was raped and brutally murdered.
 Indian witch stories vary across the country; the north Indian states believe that the churel (which lives near graveyards or in forests) can change its form and lure young men, who they will kill if they have physical contact with them.
 While in the western and eastern parts of India, it is believed that a churel looks like an old hag who lures small children away from their families to kill and eat them so as to keep herself younger.